whitphx/react-ymd-date-select/README.md

 ---

-The Y-M-D dropdowns UI is sometimes preferable to calendar widgets, e.g. birth date selection.
+The Y-M-D dropdown UI is sometimes preferable to calendar widgets, e.g. birth date selection.

 Building Y-M-D looks simple, but actually, there are some nuts;